There are two types of Federal Stafford Loans:

 Students and parents wishing to apply for education loans must meet all requirements for Federal Financial Aid, complete the FAFSA, and complete a PLUS Borrower Information sheet, available on our Forms Page.

-If you have borrowed loans from HCC in the past and plan to borrow for 2010-11, you will have at least two lenders and will have to make more than one loan payment per month when you graduate or drop below half-time enrollment.
-You may wish to consolidate your Federal student loans in order to reduce the number and amount of student loan payments that you must make per month.
+If you have borrowed Stafford Loans in the past and are nearing the end of your student career, you may wish to consolidate your Federal student loans in order to reduce the number and amount of student loan payments that you must make per month.

 Please note: the SFAO communicates with you mainly via e-mail, so please provide us with an e-mail address that you check frequently.